nghiavtr/FuSeq_WES/README.md

 ```

-## Building reference
+## Building references for FuSeq_WES
-This section shows example of generating reference files (the json file and the sqlite file) for running fuseq_wes.
+This section shows an example of generating reference files (the json file and the sqlite file) for running fuseq_wes.
 Users should select right annotation version (hg19/hg38) and parameters (read length of bam files, default=100).

-#### 1. Extract gtf from annotation

 ```sh